graphql-java-kickstart/graphql-java-tools/README.md

 #### Root Resolvers

 Since the Query/Mutation/Subscription objects are root GraphQL objects, they doesn't have an associated data class.
-In those cases, any resolvers implementing `GraphQLQueryResolver`/`GraphQLMutationResolver`/`GraphQLSubscriptionResolver` will be searched for methods that map to fields in their respective root types.
+In those cases, any resolvers implementing `GraphQLQueryResolver`, `GraphQLMutationResolver`, or `GraphQLSubscriptionResolver` will be searched for methods that map to fields in their respective root types.
 Root resolver methods can be spread between multiple resolvers, but a simple example is below:
 ```java
 class Query implements GraphQLQueryResolver {